RizzoEng/DevilApe-Tft-cyberdeck/TFT_SETUP.md

-# TFT_eSPI Configuration for DEVILAPE_CYBERDECK
+# TFT_eSPI Parallel Configuration

-This project uses the TFT_eSPI library configured for a 240x320 ST7789 SPI TFT display with an ESP32 Dev Module.
+DEVILAPE_CYBERDECK uses a 240x320 ST7789 TFT display connected through the ESP32 8-bit parallel interface using TFT_eSPI.

+This is NOT a standard SPI TFT setup.

 ---